What Is Chromyl Chloride Test?

-Chromyl chloride test is a qualitative analysis test used for the conformation for Cl– ions.
-Let’s take an example to further get a clearer understanding of the test.
-A sample of chlorine-containing salt is heated with potassium chromate (K2Cr2O7) and concentrated sulfuric acid (H2SO4).
-If chloride is present, chromyl chloride is formed and red fumes are given out.
-Chromyl chloride test reaction is given as;
+The chromyl chloride test is a qualitative analysis test used for the detection of Cl– ions.
+Let’s take an example to get a better understanding of the test.
+A sample of chlorine-containing salt is heated with potassium chromate (K2Cr2O7) and concentrated sulphuric acid (H2SO4).
+If chloride is present, chromyl chloride is formed, and red fumes are given out.
+The chromyl chloride test reaction is given as follows:

 K2Cr2O7 +4NaCl+6H2SO4 → 2CrO2Cl2 +2KHSO4 + 4NaHSO4 + 3H2O

-However, for salts such as chlorides of mercury and silver chromyl chloride test is applicable.
-This is because the chlorides of mercury and silver are covalent and they do not generate Cl– ions.
+However, for salts such as chlorides of mercury and silver, chromyl chloride test is not applicable.
+This is because the chlorides of mercury and silver are covalent, and they do not generate Cl– ions.
 The chromyl chloride test is applicable only for compounds having Cl– ionic bonds.
 In essence, the chromyl chloride test is carried out if we suspect a sample having chloride or mainly for detecting the presence of Cl– ions of ionic compounds.

 Also Read: Qualitative Analysis of Organic Compounds

 Chromyl Chloride and Its Properties

 Chromyl chloride is a chemical compound, and its chemical formula is given as CrO2Cl2.
 They are dark red blood colour liquids where the molecules of chromyl chloride are tetrahedral.
 They are also mostly chromium (IV) derivatives (CrO4)2+.